debreate/debreate/README.md

 2. __external:__

-    Instructions are contained within a separate package distributed alogside the original source.
+    Instructions are contained within a separate package distributed alongside the original source.

 The debian directory, or package, contains files with instructions & meta data on how the source is to be patched, compiled, & built into a binary format.